First time Nettle forage!

 After some more research, and to my pleasant surprise finding out that the purple plant I’ve been seeing is also an edible nettle, I grabbed my scissors, gloves & harvest basket.

-Nature is so f-ing abundant like every time I’m just blown away
+Nature is so abundant!
+Every time..
+I’m just blown away

 Although the purple dead nettle can be eaten raw, I decided to blanch it w/ the stinging nettle b/c, as you can see, they shared the same basket & I didn’t want to risk any stinging hairs getting mixed into the purple.

-This may be a little over cautious, but it was my first time so gimme a break k
+This may be a little over cautious, but it was my first time so gimme a break kk

 Blanched the nettles, drained & rinsed w/ cold water, then put them on pizza!